belgaard/Leantest/Inside_LeanTest_Net.md

 Note that the above text describes the full flexibility of the data life-cycle, whereas most mock and state handler implementations will be much simpler.

 Most implementations will simply receive one or more pieces of data which are returned by methods of a mocked interface.
 In such cases, `PreBuild` will be a no-op, `WithData` will be a single line (an assignment), and both `Build` and `PostBuild` will be no-ops.
-Here is the full implementation of the time mock mentioned above (and described in details TODO: link)
+Here is the full implementation of the time mock mentioned above (and described in details in [Lean Test Coding Patterns](Lean_Test_Coding_Patterns.html))

 - `WithData` stores a `DateTime` instance and the two methods of the `IDateTime` mocked interface are implemented simply by returning that instance or calling `Ticks` on it respectively,